AnYpku/PKU-Cluster/README.md

 Introdution

+A simultaneous fit was performed both in CR and SR.

 #### Optimization cuts

 We usually add optimization cuts to increase ratio of signal to background.
 These cuts are only applied in significance calculation not in the cross section measurement.
 A scan method is used to determine the value of optimization cuts.